 So if you see me out and about with a steri-strip on my forehead, you know what happened.
 And you better believe that I slather on 50 SPF sunscreen or higher just to walk the dogs.
 I’m linking you to my favorite sunscreen products below.
 Also, there are some great clothing brands that make their clothes with sun protection in them.
 Brands like Solumbra, Coolibar and Cabana Life offer clothes with UPF 50.
 Brilliant!

 Thank you for letting me share my story.
-If just 1 person goes to the dermatologist for a skin check, I will have done my job.
+If just one person goes to the dermatologist for a skin check, I will have done my job.
 Please SHARE today’s blog post and help spread the word about getting your skin checked.
 It’s important!

 xoxo – Tanya